 Apart from that all the family – “I’ve got an extensive one” – were watching on television back home.

 Certainly, if you are going to be a race walker, Saransk, around 650km east of Moscow, is one of the best places in Russia to come from.
 It has one of the only two Olympic race walking centres in Russia – the other is Cherboksary – and last year an indoor track and field facility was opened as well as a race-walking course in a park area.

 Kaniskina is the only athlete in her family, but her brother practised Greco-Roman wrestling and an uncle was a boxer.
 She has been race walking for ten years, but has only trained seriously for the last four.
-She is coached by Vladimir Chegin, a man she attributes all her success to.

 In the meantime, her other interest, mathematics, is on hold.
 She is on sabbatical from the state university of Mordovia where she is in her fourth year, but her studies have taken a back seat of late: “My professors know that I take a serious approach to my studies, but at the moment I only work when I have time.
 But in the future I shall devote my life to mathematics.
 There is no doubt about that,” she said.

-Amongst her hobbies, she cites reading old French authors as one of her favourite pastimes.
+Among her hobbies, she cites reading old French authors as one of her favourite pastimes.

 One thing that Kaniskina appreciated was the torrential rain that fell during the walk.

 After days of hot, humid weather, the rain came as a relief.
 Last year in Osaka she found it too hot, “but the weather was much better here,” she commented.